M3351AN/SPT-Fuyu/README.md

 SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG

-last tested in SPT 3.9.8
+last tested in SPT 4.0.1
-I have not tested on later versions.

 ## Functions